 with a flashing cursor on the line after 456, which is it waiting for you to type something.

-If you click on the “Run I/O” box, type a number, and hit enter, the program will end.
+3. Click on the “Run I/O” box, type a number, and hit enter.
+The program will end.

 If you type something other than a number and hit enter, or hit enter without typing anything, you’ll get something like Runtime exception at 0x00400034: invalid integer input (syscall 5).
 That’s okay, that’s not a bug or anything.
 It’s just that syscall 5 is picky and you have to type an integer.